Bijesse/emailToLCDscreen/README.md

 - [lcddriver.py](https://github.com/the-raspberry-pi-guy/lcd/blob/master/lcddriver.py) is being used to display symbols and scrolling text to the display.

 ## Final product
 The [email_i2c.py](i2c_screen/email_i2c.py) script contains the final version of this project which allows anyone to send an email to a specified Gmail address.
-The Subject of the email and first name of the sender are then displayed on the screen anywhere in the world as long as the screen is connected to WiFi.
+The subject of the email and first name of the sender are then displayed on the screen anywhere in the world as long as the device is connected to WiFi.

 ![image preview](poster.png)